Field theories of active particle systems and their entropy production: #1

 Using further the definition similar to \Eref{continuum_limit_kernel},

 to capture the contribution from the perturbative part in the continuum limit of \Eref{Op_in_diagrams}, we obtain \Eref{transition_from_action},

-The kernel $\Op_{\yvec\xvec}$ turns into an operator acting on $\delta$-functions in the continuum.
+In the continuum, the kernel $\Op_{\yvec\xvec}$ thus turns into an operator acting on $\delta$-functions .
 Using the L'H{\^o}pital route, one might expect the same for the logarithm, but it is hard to see how such ill-defined objects can be evaluated as a ratio within the logarithm.
-Instead, we assume at this stage and later demonstrate explicitly, \SMref{drift_diffusion_on_ring}, that the following approach is useful.
+Instead, we assume at this stage and later demonstrate explicitly, \APref{drift_diffusion_on_ring}, that the following approach is useful.
 We write